Skip to Content

 Table Node Example

-• <TableCell>: Text content + fontSize color bold italic underline strike highlight textAlign backgroundColor colspan rowspan
+• <Td>: Text content + fontSize color bold italic underline strike subscript superscript highlight fontFamily textAlign backgroundColor colspan rowspan.
+Also supports <B>, <I>, <A>, <U>, <S>, <Sub>, <Sup>, <Mark>, and <Span> inline formatting

 AttributeValues